Hawke’s Bay Photo News 1963 – Number 057 August

 One of the most unusual show business troupes ever assembled will be visiting Napier on the 17th August, complete with interpreter, native chief and copious supplies of taro and yams.
 They are Polynesian entertainers from Tahiti, New Caledonia, Bora Bora, Moorea and remote Wallis Island.

-Dancers, musicians and knife dancers, they are being imported for a New Zealand tour by Auckland promoter David A. Dunningham in association with Benn Levin and TAI Air France.
+Dancers, musicians and knife dancers, they are being imported for a New Zealand tour by Auckland promoter David A. Dunningham in association with Benny Levin and TAI Air France.
 The show is titled “South Sea Island Festival 1963″.

 Timi and Tahitian dancer Noeline demonstrate the tamoure …..the traditional Polynesian dance of love.